BurntxNoodle/CTF/2016 CSAW/50 - WarmUp/Readme.md

 0x  0d  06  40  00  00  00  00  00
 ```

-So now we cam write an exploit.
-So this code is a little different, the netcat address is different (everytime I create a new VPN session the address changes) and the address to the funciton I have to jump to is different than the one in IDA, nevertheless, it's the same process.
+So now we can write an exploit.
+So this code is a little different, the netcat address is different from when I first started writing this writeup (everytime I create a new VPN session the address changes) and the address to the funciton I have to jump to is different than the one in IDA, nevertheless, it's the same process.

 Here's my written exploit in python, it's pretty well commented out to help:
 ```python